chi-squirrels-2015/railsy-talk-gists/shoulda-matchers.md

 end
 ```

-Then requirethe gem following rspec-rails in your rails_helper/ spec_helper
+Then require the gem following rspec-rails in your rails_helper/ spec_helper
 ```ruby
 require 'rspec/rails'
 require 'shoulda/matchers'